tarantool/doc/doc/2.0/sql_reference/index.rst

 REPLACE -- (for a UNIQUE or PRIMARY KEY constraint) -- instead of inserting a new row, delete the old row before putting in the new one;
-(for a NOT NULL constraint for a column that has a non-NULL default value) replace the NULL value with the column's default value; (for a NOT NULL constraint for a column that has a NULL default value) do statement rollback and return an error; (for a CHECK constraint) -- do statement rollback and return an error.
+(for a NOT NULL constraint for a column that has a non-NULL default value) replace the NULL value with the column\'s default value; (for a NOT NULL constraint for a column that has a NULL default value) do statement rollback and return an error; (for a CHECK constraint) -- do statement rollback and return an error.
 If REPLACE action causes a row